 The publication record of university faculty often is regarded as one of the most important metrics of individual and institutional success.
-Since 1972, NSRLaffiliated faculty, staff, and students have published an estimated 2,000+ peer-reviewed scientific papers.
+Since 1972, NSRL affiliated faculty, staff, and students have published an estimated 2,000+ peer-reviewed scientific papers.
 For example, more than 320 papers have been published by NSRL-affiliated faculty, staff, and students from 2015 to present, nearly all of which resulted directly from the use of NSRL specimens and tissues.
 Dr. Robert J. Baker's bibliography, alone, numbers more than 450 papers published over a career of 48+ years.
-Significantly, nearly every paper published by NSRL-affiliated faculty was co-authored by one or more graduate and/or undergraduate students.
+Significantly, nearly every paper published by NSRL-affiliated faculty was co-authored by one or more graduate and/ or undergraduate students.
 Of the many publications produced by NSRL-affiliated faculty and students, below we highlight a few of the topics and papers that have been of especially significant impact to science.
+Note that citations throughout this section include all author names for papers with 7 or fewer authors.
+For papers with 8 or more authors, only the first author's name appears, followed by et al.

 Two papers by Drs.
-Robert J. Baker and Robert D. Bradley are regarded as classics on the topic of speciation.
+Robert J. Baker and Robert D. Bradley are regarded as classics on the topic of speciation (Fig. 31).
 These publications have been cited more than 1,800 times in other scientific papers, to date.

-- Baker, Robert J., and R. D. Bradley.
+Baker, R. J., and R. D. Bradley.
 2006.
 Speciation in mammals and the genetic species concept.
-Journal of Mammalogy 87:643-662. - Bradley, Robert D., and Robert J. Baker.
+Journal of Mammalogy 87:643-662.

+Bradley, R. D., and R. J. Baker.
 2001.
 A test of the genetic species concept: cytochrome-b sequences and mammals.
 Journal of Mammalogy 82:960-973.

-Two seminal papers regarding the Genetic Species Concept, authored by Drs.
-Robert Bradley and Robert Baker.
 Through the efforts of researchers at the NSRL, there have been major contributions in the areas of systematics, taxonomy, and classification of rodents and bats, in particular, as these groups historically have been the areas of expertise of the NSRL curators and the strengths of the Mammal Collection.
-For example, the 3-volume set on Phyllostomatidae (the leaf-nosed bats), authored by Robert J. Baker, J. Knox Jones, Jr., and Dilford Carter, is recognized as one of the premiere works on New World bats (Biology of Bats of the New World Phyllostomatidae, Special Publications Volume 10, 1976; Volume 13, 1977; Volume 16, 1979).
-Similarly, Dilford Carter and his student Patricia Dolan contributed significantly to the classification of the Mollosidae (Systematics of Middle American Mastiff Bats of the Genus Molossus, Special Publications Volume 29, 1989).
+For example, the 3-volume set on Phyllostomatidae (the leaf-nosed bats), edited by Robert J. Baker, J. Knox Jones, Jr., and Dilford Carter, is recognized as one of the premiere works on New World bats (Biology of Bats of the New World Phyllostomatidae, Special Publications